 In the wake of the coronavirus (COVID-19) health crisis, thousands of businesses have closed or laid off workers, leading to a record-high surge in unemployment claims.
-As part of the effort to support individuals and families, the government has expanded unemployment insurance provisions with the recent stimulus bill, known as the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+As part of the effort to support individuals and families, the government expanded unemployment insurance provisions in March 2020 with a stimulus bill, known as the Coronavirus Aid, Relief, and Economic Security (CARES) Act.

 Who is eligible for unemployment insurance since the CARES Act has passed?

 In addition to those who would normally qualify for unemployment, anyone who lost their job or had to leave their job due to coronavirus impacts is potentially eligible.